 - Who is my advisor?
 Look in DegreeWorks or check the glass case next to Barnard Hall 350.
-If you are not listed or don't have an advisor, please go to the CS Office in Barnard Hall 357.
+If you are not listed or don't have an advisor, please go to the Computer Science Office in Barnard Hall 357.

 - Can I change my advisor?
 Yes.
 Go to the CS office and fill out a change of advisor form.

 - What advice do you have for first year students?
 Get to know your advisor and let your advisor get to know you.
 Decide whether you are more likely to pursue the B.S. interdisciplinary option, the B.S. professional option or the B.A..
 Make a resume.
 Visit the Career Fair.

 - What advice do you have for sophomores?
 Make a complete graduate plan in DegreeWorks.
 Have your advisor check your plan.
 Talk to your advisor about your future career plans (work, graduate school, etc.).